 The tilt tray sorter (also referred to as a loop sorter) is a high speed, continuous loop conveyor that sorts a variety of mixed shaped and sized items at the same time.
 These conveyors utilize a tilting a tray at divert points to slide each item onto an appropriate chute.

 Tilt tray sorters expedite the order fulfillment process by consolidating product orders for shipment and process returned products.
-They are ideal for items that are able to are able to flow off the tray by gravity such as totes and cartons.
+They are ideal for items that are able to flow off the tray by gravity such as totes and cartons.

 Cross-belt sorters are high speed loop sorters that utilize a series of small individual belted trays which are activated when an item needs to divert off of one conveyor onto another at a 90-degree angle.
 The configuration of the cross belt sorter can either be in a straight line or in a loop.
 These sorters can process from 60-500 parts per minute.